 If you cannot remove or reinstall the Bluetooth mouse, keyboard, headphones, etc., devices from your Windows 11/10 PC, then this post will help you.
 Windows is a pretty flexible operating system.
 It supports a ton of devices to get connected to.
-This connection varies on the fact that the device can be connected either with Bluetooth or any other wired or wireless medium.
-But with great features, comes great bugs too.
+This connection varies because the device can be connected with Bluetooth or any other wired or wireless medium.
+But with great features comes great bugs too.
 Not always but at times.
 So, this makes us fix them.
-Now if for some reason, you cannot remove or reinstall the Bluetooth mouse & keyboard device from your Windows 11/10 PC, then this post may be able to help you.
+Now, if, for some reason, you cannot remove or reinstall the Bluetooth mouse & keyboard device from your Windows 11/10 PC, then this post may be able to help you.

 Can’t remove Bluetooth device in Windows 11/10

 First of all, we would recommend you create a System Restore point.
 Because we will be playing with registry files and modifying some critical Windows settings.
 Having done this, we will continue on our quest of removing or reinstalling Bluetooth mouse & keyboard devices in Windows 10.

 1] Configure Bluetooth Services

 To fix this, you will have to open Windows Services Manager.
 Start by hitting the WINKEY + R button combination to launch the Run utility.
 Then type in, services.msc and then hit Enter.
 It will now launch the Services window and will populate a list of services.

 Make sure that the Startup of the following Services is set to their default values as follows:

 - Bluetooth Audio Gateway Service – Manual (Triggered)

 - Bluetooth User Support Service – Manual (Triggered)

 Next, press the Start button on all to start the Services.